Regional climate risk assessment from climate models using probabilistic machine learning: : methodology and implementation details

 \subsubsection{Computational cost}

-Training the rectified flow model took approximately three days using four TPUv5e nodes (32 cores total), with one sample per core.
-Each host loaded a sequence of eight contiguous daily snapshots per iteration, which were then distributed among the cores.

-For inference, the debiasing step took around one hour to process each 140-year ensemble member on a host with 16 A100 GPUs.
-Debiasing the full 100-member LENS2ensemble for 140 years took about four hours using 25 nodes, each equipped with 16 A100 GPUs.
+Training the rectified flow model took approximately three days using four TPU v5p nodes (16 cores total), with one sample per core.
+Each host loaded a sequence of 32 contiguous daily snapshots per iteration (four sequences of 8 consecutive snapshots), which were then distributed among the cores.
+For inference, each sample of 8 snapshots takes around 45 seconds to be debiased in an H100.
+The full debiasing step took around 9 hours to process each 140-year ensemble member on a host with 8 H100 GPUs.
+As the process is embarrassingly parallel, debiasing the full 100-member LENS2 ensemble for 140 years took about 9 hours using 100 nodes, each equipped with 8 H100 GPUs.
+Estimating each H100 costs about $\$5$ USD per hour at the current market rate, this debiasing step costs about $\$36,000$ USD and can be further reduced through engineering optimization.